tordj/WonderGUI/doc/guide/content/docs/resources/skins/meter_skins/framemeter_skin.md

 });
 ```

 We here use the shorthand form for the frames, just specifying the coordinate for each frame.
+This can be followed by duration and flip.

 However if we have many frames it is usually easier to create the blueprint outside the create function and fill in the frames using a loop: